swiftlang/swift/docs/proposals/C Pointer Interop Language Model.rst

 The best solution to this is to burn the user model into the language, giving function applications special powers to provide the user model for pointers.
-We then provide only one set of plain pointer types, with nice C-ish sugar, and special intrinsic behavior when used as function arguments.
+We then provide only one set of plain pointer types, with special intrinsic behavior when used as function arguments.

 The Pointer Types